rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Finished the rest of the FreeCodeCamp [Basic Algorithm](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-algorithm-scripting) module.

 **Thoughts:** JavaScript can be hard to debug - especially nested arrays, because they display without the [ ] brackets?
 So it's hard to see if it's working as intended when you console.log() it, since all the data appears one after the other no matter how many 'levels in' each bit is.

+## Day 81: 12 February, 2019

+**Today's Progress:** Completed the FreeCodeCamp [Object Oriented Programming](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/object-oriented-programming) module.

+**Thoughts:** I would have been really confused if I had tried this module even last year.
+It's nice being able to relate back to stuff I've done before, and learn new parts to those ideas that further solidify my understanding of them.